-- 121. On information and belief, Defendants have had knowledge of the '462 Patent since at least the filing of this Complaint or shortly thereafter, and on information and belief, Defendants knew of the '462 Patent and knew of its infringement, including by way of this lawsuit.
-By the time of trial, Defendants will have known and intended (since receiving such notice) that its continued actions would actively induce and contribute to the infringement of the claims of the '462 Patent. - 122.
-Upon information and belief, Defendants' affirmative acts of making, using, and selling the Accused Instrumentalities, and providing implementation services and technical support to users of the Accused Instrumentalities, including, e.g., through training, demonstrations, brochures, installation and user guides, have induced and continue to induce users of the Accused Instrumentalities to use them in their normal and customary way to infringe the '462 Patent by practicing a method for coding a video signal using hybrid coding, comprising: reducing temporal redundancy by block based motion compensated prediction in order to establish a prediction error signal; performing quantization on samples of the prediction error signal or on coefficients resulting from a transformation of the prediction error signal into the frequency domain to obtain quantized values, representing quantized samples or quantized coefficients respectively, wherein the prediction error signal includes a plurality of subblocks each including a plurality of quantized values; calculating a first quantization efficiency for the quantized values of at least one subblock of the plurality of subblocks; setting the quantized values of the at least one subblock to all zeroes; calculating a second quantization efficiency for the at least one subblock while all of the quantized values are zeroes; selecting which of the first and second quantization efficiencies is a higher efficiency; and selecting, for further proceeding, the at least one subblock with the quantized values prior to setting the quantized values of the at least one subblock to all zeroes if the first quantization efficiency is higher and selecting the at least one subblock with the quantized values set to zero, for further proceeding, if the second quantization efficiency is higher.
-For example, Defendants adopted HEVC (or H.265) as their video codec in their products/services, such as in their Zencoder application, DivX HEVC solution and streaming and publishing services.
+184. On information and belief, Defendants have had knowledge of the '462 patent since at least the filing of this Complaint or shortly thereafter, and on information and belief, Defendants knew of the '462 patent and knew of its infringement, including by way of this lawsuit.
+By the time of trial, Defendants will have known and intended (since receiving such notice) that their continued actions would actively induce and contribute to the infringement of the claims of the '462 patent.

+185. Upon information and belief, Defendants' affirmative acts of making, using, and selling the Accused Instrumentalities, and providing implementation services and technical support to users of the Accused Instrumentalities, including, e.g., through training, demonstrations, brochures, installation and user guides, have induced and continue to induce users of the Accused Instrumentalities to use them in their normal and customary way to infringe the '462 patent by practicing a method for coding a video signal using hybrid coding, comprising: reducing temporal redundancy by block based motion compensated prediction in order to establish a prediction error signal; performing quantization on samples of the prediction error signal or on coefficients resulting from a transformation of the prediction error signal into the frequency domain to obtain quantized values, representing quantized samples or quantized coefficients respectively, wherein the prediction error signal includes a plurality of subblocks each including a plurality of quantized values; calculating a first quantization efficiency for the quantized values of at least one subblock of the plurality of subblocks; setting the quantized values of the at least one subblock to all zeroes; calculating a second quantization efficiency for the at least one subblock while all of the quantized values are zeroes; selecting which of the first and second quantization efficiencies is a higher efficiency; and selecting, for further proceeding, the at least one subblock with the quantized values prior to setting the quantized values of the at least one subblock to all zeroes if the first quantization efficiency is higher and selecting the at least one subblock with the quantized values set to zero, for further proceeding, if the second quantization efficiency is higher.
+For example, Defendants adopted HEVC (or H.265) as their video codec in their encoder devices, transcoder devices and streaming services.
 For similar reasons, Defendants also induce their customers to use the Accused Instrumentalities to infringe other claims of the '462 patent.
-Defendants specifically intended and were aware that these normal and customary activities would infringe the '462 Patent.
-Defendants performed the acts that constitute induced infringement, and would induce actual infringement, with the knowledge of the '462 Patent and with the knowledge, or willful blindness to the probability, that the induced acts would constitute infringement.
+Defendants specifically intended and were aware that these normal and customary activities would infringe the '462 patent.
+Defendants performed the acts that constitute induced infringement, and would induce actual infringement, with the knowledge of the '462 patent and with the knowledge, or willful blindness to the probability, that the induced acts would constitute infringement.
 On information and belief, Defendants engaged in such inducement to promote the sales of the Accused Instrumentalities.
-Accordingly, Defendants have induced and continue to induce users of the Accused Instrumentalities to use the Accused Instrumentalities in their ordinary and customary way to infringe the '462 Patent, knowing that such use constitutes infringement of the '462 Patent.
-Accordingly, Defendants have been, and currently are, inducing infringement of the '462 Patent, in violation of 35 U.S.C. § 271(b).
+Accordingly, Defendants have induced and continue to induce users of the Accused Instrumentalities to use the Accused Instrumentalities in their ordinary and customary way to infringe the '462 patent, knowing that such use constitutes infringement of the '462 patent.
+Accordingly, Defendants have been, and currently are, inducing infringement of the '462 patent, in violation of 35 U.S.C. § 271(b).